alexandergall/ALX/README.md

 # ip addr add 192.168.1.11/24 dev Tap1
 ```

-The `mtu2` option is special for the `app.tap.tap` because the Linux
+The `mtu_offset` option is special for the `app.tap.tap` because the
-kernel does not include the Ethernet header in the MTU but the `l2vpn`
+Linux kernel does not include the Ethernet header in the MTU but the
-program does.
-The system automatically provides the MTU configured
+`l2vpn` program does.
+The system automatically provides the MTU
-with the `mtu` option (1514 in this case) to the driver, but the
+configured with the `mtu` option (1514 in this case) to the driver,
-driver doesn't know the actual Ethernet overhead (there could be a
+but the driver doesn't know the actual Ethernet overhead (there could
-VLAN on top of it), so it needs to be told what the effective MTU us.
+be a VLAN on top of it), so it needs to be told what the effective MTU
+is.

 #### SNMP